Menu Close

 Leah Volkers holds a Bachelor of Arts degree from the University of Victoria and a Juris Doctor from the University of Calgary.

-Prior to joining the CRT, she worked in private practice at a large firm in B.C.’s interior.
+Prior to joining the CRT in 2021, she worked in private practice at a large firm in BC’s interior.
 She practiced a broad range of civil litigation, including acting for plaintiffs in motor vehicle cases and defending negligence and other civil claims for a large institutional client.
-She has acted for clients in both the Provincial Court (small claims) and Supreme Court of B.C.
+She has acted for clients in both the Provincial Court (small claims) and Supreme Court of BC.
 She has represented clients in administrative proceedings involving employment standards, labour relations, workers compensation, human rights, and residential tenancies.

 Alison Wake